 FlexRay was developed by a consortium of manufacturers to provide a deterministic, fault-tolerant and high-speed alternative to CAN.
 Now standardized as ISO 17458, FlexRay supports data rates up to 10 Mbit/s on two independent channels for improved fault-tolerance.
 FlexRay uses a combination of event triggered and time triggered communication, ensuring that network nodes cannot gain uncontrolled network access to signal events, and instead must access the network using a pre-determined time slot to transmit each message using TDMA in what is known as the Communication Cycle.

-PicoScope software allows many cycles of FlexRay data to be fully decoded both in a table format and in a colour-keyed trace, time aligned with the data signal.
+PicoScope software can decode and display many cycles of FlexRay data in both a table format and a color-keyed trace, time-aligned with the data signal.

-FlexRay is implemented using differential twisted-pairs of shielded or unshielded cable to create a bus connecting a transmitting node and one or more receiving nodes.
-Each differential pair must be terminated at each node with a resistance of between 80 and 110 Ohms.
+A FlexRay bus consists of differential twisted pairs of shielded or unshielded cable connecting a transmitting node and one or more receiving nodes.
+Each differential pair must be terminated at each node with a resistance between 80 and 110 ohms.
 The bus is bidirectional, so each node requires both a transmitter and receiver combined in what is known as a bus driver.
 The two signal wires are denoted Bus Plus (BP) and Bus Minus (BM) and physical signal transmission is based on the voltage difference between these two wires, where Vdiff = BP–BM.

-FlexRay uses non-return to zero (NRZ) bit coding, whereby the voltage level only changes when there is a change in the corresponding logic level, so there can only be two data states on the bus, LOW (0) or HIGH (1).
+FlexRay uses non-return to zero (NRZ) bit coding, in which the voltage level changes only when there is a change in the corresponding logic level, so there can only be two data states on the bus, LOW (0) or HIGH (1).